namesys-eth/ccip2-eth-resources/funding/STREAMS.md

 - **`htmx3.eth` :** On-Chain HTMX Generator using ENS Wildcard Resolution and On-Chain Data.

    HTMX Generator contract forms the infrastructural core to rendering dynamic dwebsite content in ENS Contanthash in `data:uri` format using only on-chain data.
-Prototype is available [here](https://github.com/namesys-eth/datauri-eth-resolver).
+Discussion of a generic implementation is available [here](https://discuss.ens.domains/t/draft-ensip-17-datauri-format-in-contenthash/18048).

 - **`namesys.js` :** Open-Source Library for implementing NameSys Infrastructure.

    End-to-end library to simplify native integration of NameSys infrastructure into marketplace clients, registrars and domain managers.

 #### IPFS + ENS SERVICES
-- **`ipns.eth` :** Public free-to-use IPFS & IPNS Hosting, Publishing and Pinning Service with Keyless Record Management for ENS Domains.
-To this effect, NameSys has deployed its own `w3name` API and re-publisher service on Cloudflare for IPNS (re)broadcasting.
+- **`ipns.eth` :** Public and free-to-use IPFS & IPNS Hosting, Publishing and Pinning Service with Keyless Record Management for ENS Domains.
+To this effect, NameSys has deployed its own fork of `w3name` API and re-publisher service on Cloudflare for IPNS (re)broadcasting.
 This service will be developed with the ability to sync to IPFS Network and/or L2 Events or Data.

 ![](https://raw.githubusercontent.com/namesys-eth/ccip2-eth-resources/main/graphics/png/infraStack.png)

 #### OTHER SIDE PROJECTS
-- ENS & Bitcoin Lightning Compatibility
+- ENS & Bitcoin Lightning Compatibility.
+See the prototype implementation [here](https://gist.github.com/sshmatrix/59fccb1279ffe5f0d548f31c5c544246).
-- IPLD Integration in ENS Contenthash and other relevant fields
+- IPLD Integration in ENS Contenthash and other relevant fields.
+See [example implementation](https://discuss.ens.domains/t/support-ipld-contenthash/16535) here.
+- Research & Standards work for ENS.
+See [an example here](https://discuss.ens.domains/t/draft-ensip-17-datauri-format-in-contenthash).

 #### †FUTURISTIC STUFF
 - ZK Proofs as ENS Records